Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Introduction

 \section{Introduction}

 Programming is a humbling job which requires acknowledging that we will make untold errors in our quest to perfect a program.
 Most troubling are semantic errors, where we intended the program to do one thing, but it does another.
-Less troubling, but often no less irritating, are syntax errors, which are (generally minor) deviances from the exacting syntax required by a compiler.
+Less troubling, but often no less irritating, are syntax errors, which are generally minor deviances from the exacting syntax required by a compiler.
 So common are syntax errors that parsers in modern compilers are designed to cope with us making several: rather than stop on the first syntax error, they attempt to \emph{recover} from it.
 This allows them to report, and us to fix, all our syntax errors in one go.

 When error recovery works well, it is a useful productivity gain.
 Unfortunately, most current error recovery approaches are simplistic.
-The most common grammar-neutral approach to error recovery are those algorithms described as `panic mode' algorithms (e.g.~\cite[p.~348]{holub90compilerdesign}) which skip input until the parser finds something it is able to parse.
+The most common grammar-neutral approach to error recovery are those algorithms described as `panic mode' (e.g.~\cite[p.~348]{holub90compilerdesign}) which skip input until the parser finds something it is able to parse.
 A more grammar-specific variation of this idea is to skip input until a pre-determined synchronisation token (e.g. `;' in Java) is reached~\cite[p.~3]{degano95comparison}, or to try inserting a single synchronisation token.
 Such strategies are often unsuccessful, leading to a cascade of spurious syntax errors (see Figure~\ref{fig:javaerror} for an example).
-Programmers quickly learn that only the location of the first error in a file -- not the reported repair, nor the position of subsequent errors -- can be relied upon to be accurate.
+Programmers quickly learn that only the location of the first error in a file -- not the reported repair, nor the location of subsequent errors -- can be relied upon to be accurate.

-A handful of parsers contain hand-written error recovery algorithms for specific languages.
+It is possible to hand-craft error recovery algorithms for a specific language.
 These generally allow better recovery from errors, but are challenging to create.
 For example, the Java error recovery approach in the Eclipse IDE is 5KLoC long, making it only slightly smaller than a modern version of Berkeley Yacc --- a complete parsing system!
 Unsurprisingly, few real-world parsers contain effective hand-written error recovery algorithms.